Junior Repertory Company

 JRC Alumni have gone on to major or minor in dance in college and continue in life to perform in modern dance companies in the United States, work in dance organizations, and apply art to their day-to-day lives.
 Regardless of where their studies lead them, all company members leave Dancers’ Workshop with excellent training in multiple dance disciplines, a well-rounded creative-intelligence, and a profound understanding of the value of arts in our society.

-Students participate in a mandatory 12.5 hours of instruction in the areas of modern, ballet, pointe, jazz, Pilates, Company Class, choreography (for sophomores, juniors, and seniors) and up to seven hours of rehearsal per week.
-In addition, Company 1 members are invited to take two Contemporary Dance Wyoming classes per week and may be given additional performance opportunities.
+Students participate in a mandatory 10.5 hours of instruction in the areas of modern, ballet, pointe, jazz, Pilates, Company Class, choreography (for sophomores, juniors, and seniors) and up to seven hours of rehearsal per week to prepare for the Progress Performance and either the Winter Production or New Dances/New Choreographers Performance.

-Students participate in a mandatory 12.5 hours of instruction in the areas of modern, ballet, pointe, jazz, Pilates, Company Class, choreography (for sophomores, juniors, and seniors), and up to seven hours of rehearsal per week in order to prepare for both the Winter Production and New Dances/New Choreographers.
+Students participate in a mandatory 8.5 hours of instruction in the areas of modern, ballet, pointe, jazz, Pilates, Company Class, choreography (for sophomores, juniors, and seniors), and up to seven hours of rehearsal per week in order to prepare for both the Winter Production and New Dances/New Choreographers Performance.

 In addition, students are required to participate in workshops of varying topics, such as injury prevention, nutrition, anatomy, disorderd eating, and more.

-For more information about the Junior Repertory Company, please contact School Director Holly Wooldridge at 307.733.6398 or at firstname.lastname@example.org.
+For more information about the Junior Repertory Company, please contact JRC Director Cady Cox at email@example.com.